Arche-writing

-In the neologism arche-writing, "arche-" meaning "origin, principle, or telos", attempts to go beyond the simple division of writing/speech.
-Arche-writing refers to a kind of writing that precedes both speech and writing.
-Derrida argued that arche-writing is, in a sense, language, in that it is already there before we use it, it already has a pregiven, yet malleable, structure/genesis, which is a semi-fixed set-up of different words and syntax.
-This fixedness is the writing to which Derrida refers, just such a 'writing' can even be seen in cultures that do not employ writing, it could be seen in notches on a rope or barrel, fixed customs, or placements around the living areas.
+In the philosophy of language, "Arche-writing" (archi-écriture "arche-" meaning "origin, principle, or telos") is a concept introduced by French philosopher Jacques Derrida which refers to an abstract kind of writing that precedes both speech and actual writing.
+In the West, phonetic writing was considered as a secondary imitation of speech, a poor copy of the immediate living act of speech.
+Arche-writing is, in a sense, language, in that it is already there before we use it, it already has a pregiven, yet malleable, structure/genesis, which is a semi-fixed set-up of different words and syntax.
+This fixedness is the writing to which Derrida refers; such a 'writing' can even be seen in cultures that do not employ writing, it could be seen in notches on a rope or barrel, fixed customs, or placements around the living areas.